rajesh-nitc/iac-multi-tier-webapp/README.md

 Each project deploy the cloud infrastructure and the webapp which is a 3-tier web application with frontend in Angular, served by nginx webserver, backend in nodejs and a mysql database

-> Each project deploy an application load balancer, autoscaling group for the angular application, internal application load balancer, autoscaling group for the nodejs application and a private rds mysql database
+> EC2 and GCE project deploy an application load balancer, autoscaling group for the angular application, internal application load balancer, autoscaling group for the nodejs application and a private rds mysql database
 ## Prerequisites
 aws account \
 gcp account